irshad07ali/irshad07ali/README.md

 - 👋 Hi, I’m @irshad07ali I am currently working as a Data Analyst|Data Engineer at Acko
-- 👀 I’m interested in Software Development and Data Science
+- 👀 I’m interested in Software Development,Data Science and Machine Learning, Data Engineering, Data Analyis
 - 🌱 I have expertise in DSA (c++) and Data Analysis using SQL,Python.
 Data Visualization Tools : PowerBI, Tableau.
 - Exploratory Data Analysis using Pandas, Numpy , Scikit , Matplotlib and other python libraries.